Responsible Conduct of Research, Scholarship and Creative Activities

 Workshop Series Coordinators

-Discussions will be based around a main presentation given by Dr. Greg Swain, or by other individuals from key units across campus.
-The purpose for these workshops is to help students better understand about the importance of responsible conduct, learn about proper research and creative activity practices, and connect to important regulatory and information offices across the MSU campus.
+Discussions will be framed around a main presentation given by Dr. Greg Swain, or by other individuals from key units across campus.
+The purpose for these workshops is to help students better understand the importance of responsible behavior, learn about proper research and creative activity practices, and connect to important regulatory and information offices across the MSU campus.
 Each topic, as listed below, is paralleled by a CITI lesson such that a student could pair an online module with a discussion session.

 All workshop slides and other materials can be found in Ability as “Class Documents” under each workshop/course.